 The hatched blastocyst now has molecules on its surface that recognize and bind to molecules on the cell surface of the uterine cells to aid in implantation of the embryo into the uterus.
 Normal blastocysts implant around day 6 of development by coming into contact with the cells of the uterine lining.

 - 5 Things Your Embryologist Wants You To Know About Your IVF Procedure

 - What You Should Know About Your IVF Lab

 If the shells of the embryos are thicker than usual, it may be difficult for blastocysts to hatch naturally.
-In such a case, the embryonic cells are not able to come into contact with and stick to the uterine lining.
+In such a case, the embryonic cells cannot come into contact with and stick to the uterine lining.
 As a result, implantation fails.

 Assisted hatching is a procedure where a hole is made mechanically or chemically in the shell of the embryo before embryo transfer.
-It can be done in several ways but is most often done using a laser that is mounted on a microscope.
-Once the embryos are "hatched" in the lab, there is no chance of their being trapped inside their shells after they are transferred to a uterus.
+It can be done in several ways but is most often done using a laser mounted on a microscope.

 - Have a raised follicle-stimulating hormone (FSH) level

 - Have thickened shells around the embryos